LincaMarius/ISAP-1_Logisim_Simulation/README.md

 https://github.com/LincaMarius/ISAP-1_Computer_Instruction_Set

 where we optimized the SAP-1 calculator at the block diagram level and at the instruction level.
-I got four block diagrams:

-The final block diagram of the CPU part of the system is:
+The final structure of the ISAP-1 computer is:

 ![ Figure 1 ](/Pictures/Figure1.png)